-However, Zarget has an answer.
-Zarget was founded in 2015 to bring innovation into an industry that had not seen any significant creative advances in years, and to break marketers’ dependency on developers to optimize and run tests that had existed prior.
+However, Freshworks has an answer.
+Freshmarketer (previously Zarget) was founded in 2015 to bring innovation into an industry that had not seen any significant creative advances in years, and to break marketers’ dependency on developers to optimize and run tests that had existed prior.

-Here are some cool things you can do with Zarget:
+Here are some cool things you can do with Freshmarketer:

-- Optimize and test pages right from your browser, with Zarget’s Chrome plugin.
+- Optimize and test pages right from your browser, with Freshmarketer’s Chrome plugin.